The Effects of Stress and Hormonal Decline on the Skin

 Large quantities of cortisol cause elevated sugar levels in the bloodstream which results in by-products called advanced glycation end products (AGEs), which cause the destruction of both collagen and elastin.
 This results in loss of elasticity, while inflammation encourages fine lines and wrinkles.
 It also results in thin, crêpey skin around the eyes because increased cortisol also breaks down the thin tissues surrounding the eye area, making the tiny blood vessels around them more visible.

-Unfortunately, stress isn’t the only factor ageing our skin.
-Decline in hormones, especially around the menopause, has a great impact on our skin heath.
+Unfortunately, stress isn’t the only factor ageing our skin

+Decline in hormones, especially around the menopause, has a great impact on our skin health.
 A major culprit for the skin thinning, wrinkling, and dryness associated with ageing is the decline in hormones such as oestrogen and progesterone in women, and testosterone in men.

 Therefore, it’s no surprise that the decline in hormone levels as people age parallels the decline in skin quality frequently associated with ageing.